luistak/cross-mfe-communication/article-draft.md

 ## Conclusion
 There is no perfect or best solution, my suggestion is to [avoid hasty abstractions](https://kentcdodds.com/blog/aha-programming/) and tries to use the simplest solution like props and callbacks if it does not suit to your needs try the other one until it feels good!

+You can dive deep in those examples in [this repository](https://github.com/luistak/cross-mfe-communication).

 Comment below which one you prefer and why 🚀